papapa9487/azure-docs.zh-tw/articles/azure-stack/azure-stack-mysql-resource-provider-deploy.md

 ```
+# Install the AzureRM.Bootstrapper module, set the profile, and install AzureRM and AzureStack modules
+Install-Module -Name AzureRm.BootStrapper -Force
+Use-AzureRmProfile -Profile 2017-03-09-profile
+Install-Module -Name AzureStack -RequiredVersion 1.2.11 -Force

 # Use the NetBIOS name for the Azure Stack domain.
 On ASDK, the default is AzureStack
-$domain = "AzureStack"
+$domain = 'AzureStack'
-# Extract the downloaded file by executing it and pointing to a temp directory
+# Point to the directory where the RP installation files were extracted
-$tempDir = "C:\TEMP\MySQLRP"
+$tempDir = 'C:\TEMP\MYSQLRP'

-# The service admin (can be AAD or ADFS)
+# The service admin account (can be AAD or ADFS)
 $serviceAdmin = "admin@mydomain.onmicrosoft.com"

-# Install the AzureRM.Bootstrapper module
-Install-Module -Name AzureRm.BootStrapper -Force

-# Install and imports the API Version Profile required by Azure Stack into the current PowerShell session.
-Use-AzureRmProfile -Profile 2017-03-09-profile
-Install-Module -Name AzureStack -RequiredVersion 1.2.11 -Force
+$AdminPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force
+$AdminCreds = New-Object System.Management.Automation.PSCredential ($serviceAdmin, $AdminPass)

-# Create the credentials needed for the deployment - local VM
+# Set the credentials for the Resource Provider VM
 $vmLocalAdminPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force
 $vmLocalAdminCreds = New-Object System.Management.Automation.PSCredential ("mysqlrpadmin", $vmLocalAdminPass)

-# and the Service Admin credential
-$AdminPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force
-$AdminCreds = New-Object System.Management.Automation.PSCredential ($serviceAdmin, $AdminPass)

-# and the cloud admin credential required for Privleged Endpoint access
+# and the cloudadmin credential required for Privleged Endpoint access
 $CloudAdminPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force
 $CloudAdminCreds = New-Object System.Management.Automation.PSCredential ("$domain\cloudadmin", $CloudAdminPass)

 # change the following as appropriate
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

-# Change directory to the folder where you extracted the installation files
+# Run the installation script from the folder where you extracted the installation files
-# and adjust the endpoints
+# Find the ERCS01 IP address first and make sure the certificate
-$tempDir\DeployMySQLProvider.ps1 -AzCredential $AdminCreds -VMLocalCredential $vmLocalAdminCreds -CloudAdminCredential $cloudAdminCreds -PrivilegedEndpoint '10.10.10.10' -DefaultSSLCertificatePassword $PfxPass -DependencyFilesLocalPath <path to certificate and other dependencies> -AcceptLicense
+# file is in the specified directory
+$tempDir\DeployMySQLProvider.ps1 -AzCredential $AdminCreds `
+  -VMLocalCredential $vmLocalAdminCreds `
+  -CloudAdminCredential $cloudAdminCreds `
+  -PrivilegedEndpoint '10.10.10.10' `
+  -DefaultSSLCertificatePassword $PfxPass -DependencyFilesLocalPath $tempDir\cert `
+  -AcceptLicense

  ```